reactiveui/refit/README.md

 used as query parameters.
 This is different than Retrofit, where all parameters must be explicitly specified.

-One thing that is important to note, is that **URL paths must be lowercase**.
-URLs are case-insensitive in the HTTP spec, so we reflect that by being picky about case :trollface:

-However, the comparison between parameter name and URL parameter is *not* case-sensitive, so it will work correctly if you name your parameter `groupId` in the path `/group/{groupid}/show` for example.
+The comparison between parameter name and URL parameter is *not* case-sensitive, so it will work correctly if you name your parameter `groupId` in the path `/group/{groupid}/show` for example.